cheryllzy/FED_Assg2/README.md

 Official Website: https://howlerjs.com/

 ## Testing
-The project has been tested on multiple browsers (Google chrome (default), Firefox,Internet Explorer, Microosoft Edge) to ensure a consistent user experience.The project is fully compatible with the different browser, displaying as intended.
+The project has been tested on multiple browsers (Google chrome (default), Firefox, Internet Explorer, Microsoft Edge) to ensure a consistent user experience.The project is fully compatible with the different browser, displaying as intended.

+Weekly Chart has a limit of 30 requests and won't work past that.

 ## Credits:
 SVG used for home.html cards were taken from svgrepo.com